MingoMango17/yaet/README.md

 ## Features

--[x] Generate new key pairs for encryption and signing.
+- [x] Generate new key pairs for encryption and signing.
--[x] Encrypt plaintext messages using RSA-OAEP encryption algorithm.
+- [x] Encrypt plaintext messages using RSA-OAEP encryption algorithm.
--[x] Decrypt ciphertext messages using RSA-OAEP decryption algorithm.
+- [x] Decrypt ciphertext messages using RSA-OAEP decryption algorithm.
--[x] Verify the authenticity of encrypted messages through digital signatures.
+- [x] Verify the authenticity of encrypted messages through digital signatures.
+- [ ] Can identify your mom

 ## Installation